Jokke Sommer

 Jokke Sommer (born 6 June 1986, in Oslo) is a Norwegian professional skydiver and BASE jumper.
+He claims to be afraid of heights, as recounted in an interview he did with Red Bull before wingsuiting from Norway's Troll wall.

 Childhood

 Jokke Sommer began skydiving in 2007.
 After selling his dirtbikes in order to gather the funds required for the training, he started a skydiving formation in USA, where he executed more than 200 jumps within 2 months.

 The YouTube effect

 Back in Norway, Sommer started BASE jumping in 2008.
 He uploaded his first video to YouTube called Wingsuit Base in Romsdalen, Norway where he jumps from huge cliffs in Norway.
 This video was seen by over 17,000 people.

 Videos

 Dream Lines

 In 2010, Sommer launched a movie called Dream Lines - Part I where he flies near the cliffs and mountains all over the world.

 He launched four episodes of Dream Lines including Dream Lines - Part III that reached more than 10 million views on YouTube and Dream Lines IV which exceeded four million views.
 In this last, a teaser was dropped one month before the original launch, 14 December 2012, where we can see the different lines that Sommer and his cameraman, Ludovic Woerth, flew during 2012.